-Well-child visits are a time when parents can check up on their child’s health and make sure their child is growing and developing normally.
-Well-child visits usually start a few days after children are born, and continue until your child turns 18.
+Well-child visits are a time when parents can check up on their child’s health and make sure they’re growing and developing normally.
+Well-child visits usually start a few days after children are born and continue until they turn 18.

 There are two kinds of doctors who treat children:

-- A pediatrician takes care of children when they are born up until they become teenagers.
+- A pediatrician takes care of children when they’re born up until they become teenagers.
+Most pediatricians see children up to age 18; however, in some cases, they may continue to see patients until age 21.
 Some pediatricians have experience with specific diseases, such as pediatric cancer.

-- Afamily physician (FP) is a doctor who takes care of patients of all ages.
-Family physicians are trained to take care of children, but they also have training in other areas, such as bone health, women’s health, or general internal medicine.
+- A family physician (FP) is a doctor who takes care of patients of all ages.
+FPs are trained to take care of children, but they also have training in other areas, such as women’s health or general internal medicine.

 The type of doctor you choose depends on what you’re looking for.
 If you want a doctor who can care for your child through adulthood, you may choose an FP.
 Or you may decide you’d rather have a doctor who specializes just in children.